Deep Vein Thrombosis (DVT) – Diagnosis, Symptoms and Treatment

 - Prothrombin mutation

 They may also perform age appropriate cancer screening.
 This may include a prostate-specific antigen (PSA) for prostate cancer in men and a Papanicolaou (PAP) smear for cervical cancer in women.
 Additional recommendations may include a colonoscopy if you have risk factors such as family history or age over 50 years.
-Breast cancer screening in women is also an important consideration.
+Breast cancer screening in women is also critical as thee cancers are common and can result in hormone imbalances that lead to blood clots.

 If your doctor suspects pulmonary embolism they will direct you to the nearing emergency department for further evaluation and hospitalization – this is a medical emergency.
-In the hospital, they will order an EKG (electrocardiogram) and ultrasound of the heart (echocardiogram) to evaluate the heart’s function and structure.
-One of the most commonly used studies to confirm a pulmonary embolism is called a CT angiography – a CT scan evaluating for interruptions of blood flow to the lungs.
+In the hospital, they will order an ECG (electrocardiogram) and ultrasound of the heart (echocardiogram) to evaluate the heart’s function and structure.
+One of the most commonly used studies to confirm a pulmonary embolism is called CT angiography– a CT scan that evaluates for any obstructions in the blood flow to the lungs.

 Deep Vein Thrombosis Medication and Treatment

 The IVC (inferior vena cava) is the large vein that drains venous blood back from the lower part of your body to your heart.
-IF you have a blood clot in the legs, this filter can prevent the blood clot from traveling to the lung – pulmonary embolism.
-IVC placement is usually indicated in patients who have contraindications to oral anticoagulants.
+If you have a blood clot in the legs, this filter can prevent the blood clot from traveling to the lung – pulmonary embolism.
+IVC filter placement is usually prefomed in patients who have conditions that make taking blood thinners risky.

-If you and your doctor determine the benefits of oral anticoagulation outweigh its risks, they may prescribe an oral blood thinner called Coumadin (warfarin).
+If you and your doctor determine the benefits of oral anticoagulation outweigh its risks they may prescribe an oral blood thinner called Coumadin (warfarin).
+That reduces the ability of your blood to clot.

-Warfarin interacts with a host of medications and foods (e.g., spinach).
-This medication also needs to be monitored very closely with regular blood tests – therefore, a lot of patients are started on newer oral anticoagulants such as:
+Warfarin interacts with a host of medications and foods (e.g., spinach, grapefruit, aspirin, tylenol, laxatives, cold/flu medication, and most antacids).
+This medication also needs to be monitored very closely with regular blood tests – therefore, a lot of patients are started on newer oral anticoagulants with fewer interactions such as:

 - Wilbur J, Shian B. Deep Venous Thrombosis and Pulmonary Embolism: Current Therapy.
 Am Fam Physician.
 2017 Mar 1;95(5):295-302. - https://www.aafp.org/afp/2017/0301/p295.html